Facebook invests $5.7 billion in Reliance unit, plans digital services for Indian grocers

 Reliance said Morgan Stanley acted as financial adviser on the deal while AZB & Partners and Davis Polk & Wardwell acted as legal counsel.
 Sources familiar with the matter said Facebook was advised by Bank of America.
 Facebook did not immediately respond to a request for comment.

-Reporting by Nivedita Bhattacharjee and Bhargav Acharya in Bengaluru; Additional reporting by Subrat Patnaik in Bengaluru, Sankalp Phartiyal in Mumbai, Katie Paul in San Francisco and Sayantani Ghosh in Singapore; Editing by Gerry Doyle and Edwina Gibbs
+Reporting by Nivedita Bhattacharjee and Bhargav Acharya in Bengaluru; Additional reporting by Subrat Patnaik in Bengaluru, Sankalp Phartiyal in Mumbai, Katie Paul in San Francisco, Sumeet Chatterjee and Sayantani Ghosh in Singapore; Editing by Gerry Doyle, Edwina Gibbs and Emelia Sithole-Matarise